Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Current Challenges and Future Research Directions

-To address these issues, several strategies have been proposed: \begin{itemize} \item \textbf{Auxiliary Supervision:} Adding early-stage classifiers to the encoder or short-term module has been proposed as a strategy to guide training by providing additional supervision~\cite{VAC-CSLR,CSGC_Rao_Sun_Wang_Wang_Zhang_2024,CorrNet,corrnetplus_hu2024corrnetsignlanguagerecognition,TCNet_Lu_Salah_Poppe_2024,C2SLR}. \item \textbf{Temporal Module Redesign:} Placing the 1D-TCN and BiLSTM in parallel instead of sequentially~\cite{CTCA}. \item \textbf{Linguistic Constraints and Gloss Segmentation:} Using gloss boundaries~\cite{SMKD} or prior knowledge~\cite{GPGN} to regularize learning. \end{itemize} The aforementioned approaches ---particularly auxiliary supervision~\cite{VAC-CSLR}--- have served as the foundation for many existing methods.
+To address these issues, several strategies have been proposed and could be expanded in the future: \begin{itemize}[leftmargin=*] \item \textbf{Auxiliary Supervision:} Adding early-stage classifiers to the encoder or short-term module has been proposed as a strategy to guide training by providing additional supervision~\citep{VAC-CSLR,CSGC_Rao_Sun_Wang_Wang_Zhang_2024,CorrNet,corrnetplus_hu2024corrnetsignlanguagerecognition,TCNet_Lu_Salah_Poppe_2024,C2SLR}. \item \textbf{Temporal Module Redesign:} Placing the 1D-TCN and BiLSTM in parallel instead of sequentially~\citep{CTCA}. \item \textbf{Linguistic Constraints and Gloss Segmentation:} Using gloss boundaries~\citep{SMKD} or prior knowledge~\citep{GPGN} to regularize learning. \end{itemize} The aforementioned approaches -- particularly auxiliary supervision~\citep{VAC-CSLR} -- have served as the foundation for many existing methods.
 However, the increasing complexity of modern deep architectures often exceeds the effectiveness of these techniques.
-As a result, optimization remains a significant challenge ---one that may be further exacerbated by the continued development of even deeper models.
+As a result, optimization remains a significant challenge -- one that may be further exacerbated by the continued development of even deeper models.